timurrrr/RaceChronoDiyBleDevice/README.md

 undesirable effects, such as "Check engine" lights, electrical and mechanical damage, loss of control, injuries and even death.

-By using this project you assume any and all risk assosciated with using the described DIY devices, and release any liability from the author(s) and controbutors to this project.
+By using any information or code in this project you assume any and all risk, and release any liability from the author(s) and contributors to this project.

 ## Supported Hardware